 Free-living amebas are protozoa that live independently in soil or water and do not require a human or animal host.
 They rarely cause disease, in contrast to the parasitic ameba Entamoeba histolytica, which is a common cause of intestinal infection (see Amebiasis).
-Pathogenic free-living amebas are of the genera Naegleria, Acanthamoeba, and Balamuthia.
+Pathogenic free-living amebas are of the genera Naegleria, Acanthamoeba, Balamuthia, and Sappinia (S. pedata was implicated in one case of amebic encephalitis in Texas).

 Three major syndromes occur: